bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 aren't necessarily very graceful.
 For these reasons I don't plan to make any effort to submit these patches to the mainline Linux kernel.
-I also don't make any commitment to maintain this project going forward as future linux versions beyond v5.x are released.
+I also don't make any commitment to maintain this project going forward as future Linux versions beyond v5.x are released.

 I confess that I haven't always fully comprehended every piece of code I've ported over in order to get this project working.
 It may be that